50+ Tools for Content Curation and Content Marketing

 - If you are looking for a unique way to share your content, you can use LiveBinders to create digital binders collaboratively or to share.

-- Since it is difficult to view scheduled posts with WordPress, the Editorial Calendar allows you to see when your posts are scheduled, drop and drag posts, and manage your site easier.
+- Since it is difficult to view scheduled articles with WordPress, the Editorial Calendar allows you to see when your articles are scheduled, drop and drag posts, and manage your site easier.

 - If you are handling content on a large scale, Curata is the industrial-strength content creation software for you.
 It doesn’t have transparent pricing, as I often require of any company I mention, but it does come recommended by some executives I know.
 Complete with a self-learning engine, it allows you to organize and publish your content whenever and wherever you need it.